joehahn/spark-one-off/README.md

 - You have access to an AWS account with sufficient permission to launch EC2 instances, write data to S3, and execute Athena queries.

-- The following presumes that all other confidential info (ssh and aws keys etc) are stored locally on your laptop in the private folder and not pushed to this github repo.
+- The following presumes that all other confidential info (ssh and aws keys etc) is stored locally on your laptop in the private folder and not pushed to this github repo.
 Your AWS access keys should be stored in file private/accessKeys.csv

 - Anaconda python and aws-cli are installed and configured on your laptop per Notes #1, below.

-Note that after the following successfully executes once, only a browser is needed to view this demoo's dashboards.
+Note that after the following successfully executes once, only a browser is needed to view the dashboard.

 ### Technical Notes:

 The following notes will be useful to those wishing to dig deeper:

-1 To install and configure awscli on your laptop (this assumes you have installed anaconda or minicondo on your laptop):
+1 To install and configure awscli on your laptop (this assumes you have installed anaconda or miniconda on your laptop):

     conda install -c conda-forge -y awscli